Access your Pro+ Content below.

 Top 5 ways to improve virtualized server infrastructure performance

-This article is part of the August 2011 issue of Virtual infrastructure: Don't skip the small stuff
+This article is part of the IT in Europe issue of August 2011

 Monitoring for virtual machine sprawl, security risks, and resource bottlenecks is like eating your spinach: It ensures virtualization environment health.
 An expert outlines key VM monitoring tasks.

 To keep virtualized server infrastructure performance at a high level, admins must continually tweak components.
 Here are five ways to optimize a virtualized server infrastructure.